 Daniel Butterworth

 Daniel Butterworth is a figurative and landscape artist based in Victoria, practicing for more than 20 years.
 Richly Expressive and gestural, Daniels’ paintings are truly unencumbered.
-Through employing a diverse and unconventional range of mediums, from oil, house acrylic, linen, canvas and cardboard he connects to the more avante-garde sensibilities of many greats such as Munch, Roberts and Fairwether in their experimental approach with medium and application.
+Through employing a diverse and unconventional range of mediums, from oil, house acrylic, linen, canvas and cardboard he connects to the more avant-garde sensibilities of many greats such as Munch, Roberts and Fairwether in their experimental approach with medium and application.

 “Painting is my life, I paint every day on whatever is available.
 Creating work that seems effortless, fresh and accurate is my aim.
 Connecting through emotions and gesture.
 The figure is my first love and I continually revisit this genre with an inescapable fascination.”